fballiano/openmage-devenv/README.md

 ## TODO

-I'm working with the NixOS maintainers to integrate n98-magerun in their repos, they will be soon made available inside the `nix-shell `for use to use without any need to install them, it will be pretty amazing
+I'm working with the NixOS maintainers to [integrate n98-magerun in their repos](https://github.com/NixOS/nixpkgs/pull/212296), they will be soon made available inside the `nix-shell `for use to use without any need to install them, it will be pretty amazing.